-PD is determined at segment level using collection credit historical trends, migration rate in the Markov chain approach.
+PD is determined at segment level using historical collection trends, credit migration rate in the Markov chain approach.
 The data used to derive the PD is based on the Bank's own experience at the reporting date.
-The output PD is then adjusted to reflect macro-economic conditions of Maldives using score card approach.
-The LGD used for segments is driven by estimation of loss rates, taking into account the Bank's history from internal debt collection activities and The customer repayments.
-Bank formulates and incorporates multiple forward looking scenarios reflecting management views of potential future
+The output PD is then adjusted to reflect macroeconomic conditions of Maldives using score card approach.
+The LGD used for segments is driven by estimation of loss rates, taking into account the Bank's history from internal debt collection activities and customer repayments.
+The Bank formulates and incorporates multiple forward looking scenarios reflecting management views of potential future economic developments into ECL estimates involve use of significant judgements.